 Thanks to the infrastructure and interconnection with other vehicles, automated cars can detect dangerous situations ahead much sooner and drive more predictively.
 The first generation of vehicles that satisfies automation level 3 of the internationally accepted six-level scale is already being launched onto the market today.

 To make the smart car a reality, it takes both – technology and trust.
 All levels of automated driving, but especially higher levels such as Level 3, 4, 5, require the driver‘s and passengers’ trust for its adoption.
-The key to the successful combination of both technology and trust, is dependable electronics.
-So what is it that distinguishes Infineon’s dependable electronics?
+The key to the successful combination of both technology and trust, is dependable electronics: Automotive quality, functional safety and security: So what is it that distinguishes Infineon’s dependable electronics?

 The volume of data to be transferred and processed is seeing exponential growth alongside the increase in vehicle connectivity and system complexity.